 - 13.1 Value for money is delivered through two separate mechanisms.
 The first is efficient procurement of goods and services through competitive processes and partnerships.
 These are established mechanisms and are set out in the Procurement Strategy.
 The other means is through careful scrutiny of possible projects at the assessment stage and prioritising them according to the extent to which the outcomes they promise to deliver match the priorities of the Council. - 13.2 Value for money will also be assessed via the regular reporting of property investments and capital loan portfolios so that any material increase in risk or threat to ongoing yield can be assessed.
-Going forward we will be working with MSCI (a leading provider of critical decision support tools and services for the global investment community) who will provide analytic information to enable us to measure the performance of our commercial property portfolio with other key property companies which will enable us to make decisions on how we retain, review, and where appropriate regear our property asset base ensuring we achieve value for money.
+Going forward we will be working with MSCI (a leading provider of critical decision support tools and services for the global investment community) who will provide analytic information to enable us to measure the performance of our commercial property portfolio to inform decisions on how we retain, review, and where appropriate regear our property asset base ensuring we achieve value for money.

-Environmental, Sustainability and Biodiversity
+Environmental and Sustainability